Skip to main content

 A vertical feed of reviews, similar to a social media timeline.
 Each review shows the reviewer name, star rating, date, and full text.
 Simple, clean, and easy to scan.
 Works well as a supporting section on service pages where you want visitors to see detailed feedback from past customers.

-5. Floating Review Badge
+5. What Is a Floating Review Badge?

 Best for: Every page (always visible)|Space needed: None (overlay)